-The information is saved as a compressed ZIP file that you can download with your browser.
+The information is saved as a ZIP files that you can download with your browser.

-- From the Discover Home page, click Help , then the Troubleshooting tab.
+- From the Discover Overview page, click Help .

 Tanium Discover maintains logging information in the discover.log file in the <Module Server>/services/discover-service-files/discover.log directory.